 - 1. Exhibit professional behavior during didactic instruction. - 2.
 Attend lectures in a timely manner. - 3.
 Respect other students and members of the laboratory. - 4.
 Contribute to a positive learning environment. - 5.
 Demonstrate an interest in the subject matter. - 6.
 Comply with hospital and laboratory dress code and personal appearance policies. - 7.
-Comply with institutional policies concerning safety. - 8.
-Cooperate when situations arise and there is a necessary change in lecture schedule.
+Comply with institutional policies concerning safety and confidentiality. - 8.
+Cooperate when situations arise and there is a necessary change in lecture schedule. - 9.
+Participate in creating an inclusive learning environment.